 It is the policy of Upper Iowa University to ensure equal access to educational and cocurricular activities to students with disabilities as mandated by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act of 1973.
-A student seeking accommodations should contact the Director of Disability Services (DDS) as early in the session as possible.
-In order to receive accommodations, students must disclose their disability to the DDS by completing a Voluntary Disclosure Form, as well as providing appropriate documentation.
-The Voluntary Disclosure Form is available in the DDS office or online at Disability Services.
-Students will be given a Request for Accommodations Contract during their initial appointment with the DDS.
-This appointment will be in person for Fayette campus students and over the phone for center, online, and self-paced students.
-It is the student's responsibility to provide the instructors with a copy of the Request for Accommodations Contract (for Center or online students, these contracts are emailed out to instructors by the DDS for the student).
-Additionally, students should work cooperatively with their instructors throughout the session to make sure that appropriate accommodations are being made.
-You can contact the DDS at (563) 425-5949, disabilityservices@uiu.edu, or stop by the office in the Student Center, Office of Student Life, Room 229.
+A student seeking accommodations should contact the Director of Student Accessibility Services as early in the session as possible.
+In order to receive accommodations, students are required to disclose their disability to the Director by completing an application for services that can be found on the Student Accessibility Webpage.
+The Application Packet for New Students can be found here: https://uiu.edu/experience/student-accessibility-services In addition to the application packet, the student is required to submit supporting documentation.
+Submit these to the Student Accessibility Services Office either in person or by email/Fax.
+A brief interview, in-person, by phone or virtually, with the Director will confirm or deny the accommodations requested.
+The Student Accessibility Services Office will email accommodation letters to the appropriate professor, the student, and the student's advisor.
+Additionally, students should work cooperatively with their instructors throughout the session to make sure that their accommodations are appropriate and effective.

+Contact the Director at (563) 425-5949, accessibility@uiu.edu or stop by the office on the 2nd floor of the Student Center, Office of Student Life, Room 229.